Approximating the Stationary Probability of a Single State in a Markov chain: Cost of Computation

-In this section, we show that the algorithm always terminates.
-Using the exponential tail bound in Lemma \ref{lemma:finite}, we prove that if $\theta^{(t)}$ is large enough, one of the two termination conditions will hold.
-In order to analyze the total computation time of the algorithm given the maximum number of iterations, we prove that the total number of random walk steps taken by the algorithm within the first $t$ iterations scales with $2^t$, which we recall is equivalent to $\theta^{(t)}$ by design.
+In this section, we compute bounds on the computation cost of the algorithm.
+We first prove that the total number of random walk steps taken by the algorithm within the first $k$ iterations scales with $2^k$, which we recall is equivalent to $\theta^{(k)}$ by design.

-\begin{lemma} With probability greater than $(1 - \alpha)$, the total number of random walk steps taken by the algorithm within the first $t$ iterations is bounded by
+\begin{lemma} With probability greater than $(1 - \alpha)$, the total number of random walk steps taken by the algorithm within the first $k$ iterations is bounded by

 \end{lemma}